 Karyl Ryczek, soprano, has enjoyed a varied and rich performance career on the opera, oratorio and concert stages.
-A long-time member of Cantata Singers, she often appears as a soloist with the ensemble and has sung a vast range of repertoire, including numerous Bach cantatas.
-She made her Symphony Hall debut with Cantata Singers in the world premiere of T.J.
-Anderson’s Slavery Documents II and in Donald Sur’s Slavery Documents.
+Her singing has been described as intelligent, dramatically informed and in possession of opulent tone.
+A frequent soloist with the Cantata Singers, Ms. Ryczek has also appeared with Boston Baroque, the Monadnock Music Festival, Boston Musica Viva, and Warebrook Festival in addition to numerous orchestral engagements.
+Ms. Ryczek made her Symphony Hall debut with the Cantata Singers in a world premiere of T.J.
+Anderson’s Slavery Documents II and in a remounted performance of Donald Sur’s Slavery Documents.